tzislam/libnvcd/README.md

 ## What is not recorded by this tool

-We currently only support metrics and events.
+We currently support collecting metrics and events.
 Metrics are specified in the exact same way events are, but through the `BENCH_METRICS` environment variable.

-Soon we will provide better auxilary support.
+Soon we will provide better auxilary support by enabling *nvcdinfo* to report on groups of metrics.
 That said, if you know what metrics are available on your system, you will get the information that you seek by setting `BENCH_METRICS` accordingly.